 The parish is located in Atlanta, Georgia and joined the Orthodox Church in America (OCA) as part of the Diocese of the South under Archbishop Dmitri of Dallas (now reposed) in September of 2000.
 We are under His Eminence, The Most Reverend ALEXANDER, Archbishop of Dallas and the South.

-Services are held in English and we follow the New Calendar.
+Services are held in English.
 We welcome visitors to stay for lunch after liturgy on Sundays.